kerufu/Facial_expression_recognition/readme.md

 3. Gradient penalty or label smoothing when discriminator is unstable
 4. Maxpooling for classification cnn, stride for generation cnn
 5. Allocate more than one dense layer in classifier, otherwise it doesn't have sufficient capability to learn the distribution of the augmented feature
-6. KL divergence may replace feature discriminator, not tested.
+6. KL divergence may replace feature discriminator, not fully verified.

 More reference: